skirill430/Intro-to-Software/docs/Sprint2.md

 ## Frontend Tests

 ## Backend Tests
+### Store Tests
+Calls the walmart and target API with a search for "shoes" in the body.
+Checks if the returned body has proper query result such as "shoes".
+If this is true, it passes the test

 ## Documentation of backend API

 ### Store Methods:
 ### Walmart
+Recieves a search request from the front end body and then passes that to the Walmart API, returns JSON list to front end body
+- Path: `/walmart`
+- HTTP  METHOD: `GET`
+- HTTP Status Responses:
+    - 200 OK (success)

 ### Target
+Recieves a search request from the front end body and then passes that to the Target API, returns JSON list to front end body
+-Path: `/Target`
+-HTTP  METHOD: `GET`
+- HTTP Status Responses:
+    - 200 OK (success)

 ### User Methods:
 #### Create User